dportik/SuperCRUNCH/README.md

     - Produces supermatrix with 4 loci, 7 species, 26 sequences.
     - Takes ~1 minute to run and requires 10MB of space.
     - Difficulty: Easy.
-- [**Callisaurus-Population**](https://osf.io/7gujb/): **Construct a de novo multi-locus population-level dataset from multiple published sources.
-Samples are NOT linked by voucher codes.**
+- [**Callisaurus-Population**](https://osf.io/7gujb/): **Construct a de novo multi-locus population-level dataset from multiple published sources.**
     - Produces dataset with 7 loci and 265 sequences.
+Samples are NOT linked by voucher codes.
     - Takes ~1 minute to run and requires 150MB of space.
     - Difficulty: Easy.
-- [**Uma-Population**](https://osf.io/e28tu/): **Construct a de novo multi-locus population-level dataset from multiple published sources.
-Samples are NOT linked by voucher codes.**
+- [**Uma-Population**](https://osf.io/e28tu/): **Construct a de novo multi-locus population-level dataset from multiple published sources.**
     - Produces dataset with 5 loci and 234 sequences.
+Samples are NOT linked by voucher codes.
     - Takes ~1 minute to run and requires 75MB of space.
     - Difficulty: Easy.
 - [**Hyperoliid-Outgroup**](https://osf.io/q9nyx/): **Incorporate published outgroup sequences from GenBank with unpublished ingroup sequences to create a custom supermatrix.**